 Burnt food in the frying pan

 Have you got burnt spots in the pan where everything sticks?
-Often, food that hasn’t been fully washed off can burn on and form a layer on the pan.
-Try, when your OnePan has cooled, pouring in cold water to cover the burnt area.
+Often, food that hasn’t been fully washed off can burn onto the pan and form a layer.
+Try, once your OnePan has cooled, pouring cold water to cover the burnt area.
 Place it on the stove and let the water boil for a few minutes.
 Then wash the pan thoroughly by hand with soap.
-Polish with a microfiber cloth until the surface is shiny.
-This can restore better non-stick function.
+Finally, polish with a microfiber cloth until the surface is shiny.
+This can restore better non-stick performance.

-Excess fat in the frying pan after frying
+Excess fat in the frying pan after cooking

-If you have fried something that releases a lot of fat, wipe out the fat from the frying pan with a paper towel before washing it.
-This makes it easier to clean and more environmentally friendly and better for your drain.
+If you’ve cooked something that releases a lot of fat, wipe out the fat from the frying pan with a paper towel before washing it.
+This makes it easier to clean and more environmentally friendly for both the environment and your drain.

 Storage of your kitchen utensils